ChrisH2727/Milestone-3/README.md

 ![Portfolio website](readmeimg/isotope.jpg)

-A university physics faculty is required to maintain stock of radioactive sources for teaching and research purposes.
+A university physics department is required to maintain stock of radioactive sources for teaching and research purposes.

-While individule radioactive sources do not pose a risk to health of students using them, collectively and in the wrong hands they could become a danger to the student community and security risk.
+While individual radioactive sources do not pose a risk to the health of students using them, collectively and in the wrong hands they could become a danger to the student community and security risk.

 It is therefore crutial that the scientific staff contol student or academic staff usage of these radioactive sources.